Klondike Highway Travel Guide

 To tour the Silver Trail and the communities Mayo (51 km), Elsa (97 km), and Keno City (112 m) turn east at km 535.1 which is junction #11 Silver Trail.

-The remote The Silver Trail region has some of the most amazing terrains in the Yukon.
+The remote The Silver Trail region has some of the most amazing terrain in the Yukon.
 Rolling hills, roaring rivers and plenty of wildlife with less than 450 year-round residents make this trip more than worthwhile.
 The area is rich with history and the communities of Mayo and Keno City are historic and scenic.

 The road is paved to Mayo and gravel to Keno.
 This was one of Canada’s richest silver mining areas.
 This area widely prospected in the early 1900’s, but it was the strike of Louis Bouvette in 1919, that made the area famous.